 - Providing open office hours for feedback on survey results or solutions.

 Soliciting more feedback gives employees a chance to contribute to your changes, which can be a great way to gain in-the-trenches perspective on the implications of different solutions.
 It also underscores their role in creating positive change from an employee engagement survey.

 Perhaps most critically, you must implement solutions relatively soon after giving a survey.
 Again, this indicates your commitment to the engagement survey and taking employee feedback seriously.
 That theme has come up throughout the cycle of running an employee engagement survey because it is a critical part of being able to run an engagement survey and also a critical part of engagement itself.

 Regardless of how big or small your changes, give a clear timeline as to when you will roll them out.
-Let employees know what to expect, and when you will check back in about how new processes and programs are going.
+Let employees know what to expect post-survey, and when you will check back in to give real-time updates regarding how new processes and programs are going.